IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

   | StopLimiting  Text Int
 ```

+## Presentation
 ### Formatting

-We want to limit the use type classes, so we only use one type class for the formatting of messages.
+The `LogFormatting` typeclass is used to describe __trace presentation__ -- mapping __traces__ to __metrics__ and __log objects__.

-* The `forMachine` method is used for a machine readable representation, which can be different depending on the detail level.
+* The `forMachine` method is used for a machine readable representation, which can varied through detail level.
-  It's default implementation assumes no machine representation
+  It's default implementation assumes no machine representation.

 * the `forHuman` method shall represent the message in human readable form.
-  It's default implementation assumes no representation for humans
+  It's default implementation defers to `forMachine`.

 * the `asMetrics` method shall represent the message as 0 to n metrics.
   It's default implementation assumes no metrics.
 If a text is given it is
   appended as last element to the namespace.

+An example implementation:

 ```haskell
 class LogFormatting a where